 What is Cognitive Behavioural Therapy (CBT)?

-CBT can help you to recognise and challenge your false beliefs and negative automatic thoughts, which in turn will help you create a more realistic belief system.
+CBT can help you to recognise and challenge false beliefs and negative automatic thoughts.
+This will help you create a more realistic belief system.

-CBT is recognised by many health professionals as an extremely effective way to help people who may be experiencing various issues such as: depression, anxiety, bereavement, sexuality issues, abuse, and relationship difficulties to name but a few.
+CBT is recognised by many health professionals as an extremely effective way to help people who are experiencing various issues such as: depression, anxiety, bereavement, sexuality issues, abuse, and relationship difficulties to name but a few.

 In this example, CBT could help Linda to view the situation where her friend ignored her from more realistic perspective.
-For example, her friend might have been busy and might not have seen her, or the friend might have been having an ‘off day’ of her own.
+For example, her friend might have been distracted and not noticed Linda, or, the friend might have been having an ‘off day’ of her own.

 What to Expect